CornillieJ/KBGlance/readme.md

 - **Manually Adding Images:**
   - Place your keymap layout images in the `Resources` folder.
   - Ensure each image is correctly named (`layer_0.png`, `layer_1.png`, etc.) to match your layer numbers.
+  - You can also change the app icon in the system tray by overwriting the notifyicon.ico file

 ### **Configuring Combo Keys**